Gurimarie/Entertainments-r-us/README.md

 ## Deployment
 This project was developed using Gitpod, committed to git and pushed to GitHub using git-extensions in Gitpod.
+Attepted deployd throug Heroku, but not yet successful.

-### Steps to deploy this page to GitHub Pages from GitHub repository:
+### Steps to deploy this page on Heroku from GitHub repository:

 ### Forking the GitHub repository: